stantonius/hot-air/_posts/2021-10-30-proximity_leds_lessons.md

 ---
-title: "Starting a Custom Smart Home with ESP32-controlled LEDS"
+title: "Lessons and Notes - Proximity-triggered LEDs"
-description: "My Computer Science/IoT/Flutter Capstone project"
+description: "A collection of notes and learnings from my Capstone project"
 layout: post
 toc: true
 hide: false